Course Title: Marketing Communication

 Overview of Learning Activities

-This course is delivered in multiple locations employing different learning modes.
+Overview of Learning Activities This course is delivered in multiple locations employing different learning modes.
 As a result, the nature of the learning activities may vary depending on where you are enrolled.
 These activities may include face-to-face lectures to deliver core underpinning knowledge and engage is discussion around integrated marketing communication.
-The lecture series will outline the key theoretical and practical approaches to integrated marketing communication, while you will also have an opportunity to develop your skills though the preparation of a an integrated marketing communications plan.
+The lecture series will outline the key theoretical and practical approaches to integrated marketing communication, while you will also have an opportunity to develop your skills though the preparation of an integrated marketing communications plan.
 Knowledge will also be facilitated by readings from your textbook.
-You will conclude the semester with an examination that will test your understanding of key concepts.
+You will conclude the semester with an authentic case study and questions that will test your understanding of key concepts.
 As marketing communication activities are generally conducted in groups, an important activity in this course will be the management of this collaborative process whilst preparing and meeting assignment requirements.

 Overview of Learning Resources